 The signs of a narcissist are many and varied.
 They prove conclusively that the skull jockeys have too much time on their hands and are grossly overpaid.
 I researched the 8, 10, 18, or 25 signs of a narcissist long enough to know this.

-I was called a narcissist for the first time ever by none other than a criminal stalker, which I wrote about here.
-I’ve been called so many names on the website where I became acquainted with him, including narcissist, I thought it was time to do some research and find out what all the fuss is about.
+I was called a narcissist for the first time by a stranger.
+People are always talking about narcissists and I thought it was time to do some research and find out what all the fuss is about.

-He even cited a guy named Ed once to back up his claim.
+This person cited a guy named Ed to back up his claim.
 Ed was an acquaintance of his who was a psychologist, or knew a psychologist, or who’d seen one once in a 7–11.
-Bear in mind, neither Ed the psychologist, nor the stalker, know me or has ever met me, so naturally his buddy, Ed, knows whereof he speaks.
+Bear in mind, none of them–Ed, the psychologist, or this name caller–know me, or has ever met me, so naturally the buddy, Ed, knows whereof he speaks.

 The name caller shortened it once and called me a ‘narc’, which was a refreshing change from narcissist.
 Back in my day, a narc was a rat fink who told the cops when someone was selling dope.
 Now it’s short for narcissist.
 They didn’t check with me before changing it.